 Know every success if preceded by failure.

 Know failure is momentary, then prepare for success.

 Stand up, brush off, and move on.

 Look at every item in the losers column.
-All of these are things that a person allows to happen to them, or are things that do happen to them due to the lack of activity.
-Winners move forward at consistent pace.
+All of these are things that a person allows to happen to them or are things that do happen to them due to the lack of activity.
+Winners move forward at a consistent pace.
 Even during a setback, winners control their thoughts and actions and do not allow someone or something else to control them.

 When self-doubt and discouragement knock on the door, losers not only open the door and let them in, they get them something to eat, prop their feet up, and sit waiting to be told what to do.